alialaei1/IOT-Security-Gadget-Based-on-ESP32/README.md

 ## Features

 -  Tasmota firmware:
-    -  This project uses ... as the main core on ... which makes it very easy to connect the gadget to the server.
+    -  This project uses Tasmota firmware as the main core on ESP32, which makes it very easy to connect the gadget to the server.

 -  PIR Sensor:
     -  4 wired zones